lurkny/LinearAlg/README.md

 The documentation of Armadillo functions and classes is available at:
 http://arma.sourceforge.net/docs.html

-The documentation is also in the "docs.html" file in this folder, which can be viewed with a web browser.
+The documentation is also in the `docs.html` file distributed with Armadillo.
+Use a web browser to view it.

 ---